marcogalluzzi/surebets/README.md

 ```

 The final tabulated information shows the following data on each column:
-1. Day of soccer match
+1. Day of soccer match, with format "dd-MM-yyyy"
 2. League or tournament
 3. First soccer team
 4. Second soccer team